 Facebook ad creative should be designed to accommodate these groups’ varying attention spans and screen views.

 Facebook ad copy should be easy to digest and relevant to the image(s)/video(s) featured.
-Be sure to include a clear call to action.
+Also, be sure to include a clear call to action.

 The most successful Facebook advertisers don’t continually reinvent the wheel.
-They largely stick with concepts that have proven effective and swap out various elements to help original ads stay profitable for a long period of time.
+They largely stick with concepts that have proven effective.
+Also, advertisers swap out various elements to help original ads stay profitable for a long period of time.

 Your best bet is to spend about 80% of your time optimizing your best ads and creating new variations.
 The remaining 20% should be spent on new concept ideation.